Austria, Republic of

 Additional there is a separated Military Medical Treatment Facility Role 2 (Medical Field unit) in HÖRSCHING which supports STRATMEDEVAC to deployed troops.
-All deployable medical units are modular structured correspond in their skills international directives.
+All deployable medical units are modularly structured correspond in their skills of international directives.

-Five military Pharmacists are responsible for procurement and distribution of equipment, drugs and consumables.
-They offer modern drugs for the hospital use and support all medical facilities with necessary equipment and con sumables.
+Five military Pharmacists are responsible for the procurement and distribution of equipment, drugs and consumables.
+They offer modern drugs for the hospital use and support all medical facilities with necessary equipment and consumables.
 Military Pharmacies produce special products for military medical use.